shortlegstudio/SpaceRaider/README.md

  * Start up Splash Screen
  * Maybe a bonus level every 5 or ten levels?
 Like dodge asteroids?
  * Extra lives
- * During Arrival phase enemies should not shoot.
-Too difficult to dodge, maybe this is based on Y coordinate?
  * Create different levels of enemies, first swoopers should be one shot-kills.
 Later make them tougher and different color worth more points...